This is the featured image of the Create an Impressive Sounding House Chord blog article.

 Adding Stereo

-To finalize our sound, we will add a bit more stereo width by tweaking the “AMPLIFIER-PAN” section.
-We will change the pan mode assignment from initial “LFO 2” to “STACKINDEX” and finally turn the “PANMOD” knob up to 100.
-Finally, we will increase the “GLIDE” to get smoother transitions between notes.
+To finalize our sound, we will add a bit more stereo width by tweaking the "AMPLIFIER-PAN" section.
+We will change the pan mode assignment from the initial "LFO 2" to "STACKINDEX" and finally turn the "PANMOD" knob up to 100.
+Ultimately, we will increase the "GLIDE" to get smoother transitions between notes.
+Having set all these parameters, we can say that we have a decent-sounding House chord.
+So, let's hear a short sequence followed by some rhythm and bassline.

 ~House Chord 4 + Rhythm and Bassline